Taught Postgraduate Programmes

 Course Aims and Objectives

-This 1-year full-time outcome-based taught postgraduate programme will be of value to dentists wishing to gain a deeper understanding of their daily work.
+This 1-year full-time or 2-year part-time outcome-based taught postgraduate programme will be of value to dentists wishing to gain a deeper understanding of their daily work.
 In particular, it also will be of interest to science and engineering degree-holders contemplating an attractive interdisciplinary career, will provide a strong foundation for research study, and will be of substantial value to individuals wishing to teach materials science in dentistry or medicine, whether or not clinically qualified.

 A strong emphasis is also in developing interdisciplinary communication skills.
 This programme does not involve patient contact.
 The programme was established in its current form in 2009 and is under continuous enhancement.
 MSc(DMS) (HK) is a quotable/registerable additional qualification approved by the Dental Council of Hong Kong (DCHK).